SVAF and The Sevenoaks Kaleidoscope Art Gallery

 The Hanging Gardens of Kaleidoscope your SVAF Community Art Project

-In deep Winter it is tropical and in full bloom drop into the Mezzanine and explore the Hanging gardens of Kaleidoscope.
+Drop into the Mezzanine and explore the Hanging gardens of Kaleidoscope.

 The Hanging Gardens of Kaleidoscope our 2024 SVAF Community Project was inspired by